codeforamerica/codeforamerica.org-archive/playbooks/technology-procurement/how-governments-buy-technology/index.md

 ![A Wardley map showing the contract structure of a large government project.
 One large contract includes many parts of a service including those in genesis, custom-built, product/rental and commodity/utility stages of evolution.
 A smaller contract includes three utility items, and there are four single-item contracts.](/media/images/playbooks/technology-procurement/best-practices-less-ideal-contract-wardley.png "A less ideal contract structure")

 > A [Wardley map](http://blog.gardeviance.org/2015/07/the-100-day-corporate-get-fit-plan.html) showing the contract structure of a large government project.
 One large contract includes many parts of a service including those in genesis, custom-built, product/rental and commodity/utility stages of evolution.

+## 5. Surprises must be avoided

+Bad surprises - late, broken or expensive projects - are bad news to anyone working in government, no matter how removed they may be from public politics.
+Wanting to avoid bad surprises - which is completely reasonable and understandable - is normally dealt with by becoming more detailed and prescriptive.
+In the end, this rational desire to reduce the risk of bad news is part of why RFPs now tend to hundreds of pages of detailed requirements, contributing to the problem without reducing risk at all.

+It seems like it would make sense that specifying all the requirements of a particular piece of technology at the beginning of a project would reduce risk: in theory, government and the vendor would all know what they were required to deliver.
+The reality is that it is very difficult - if not impossible - to gather all the requirements of a new piece of technology before it is used.
+Once requirements are documented in an RFP, though, they become much harder (and expensive) to change, even when changes may be obvious to all those involved.
+In other words, [no plan survives contact with the enemy](https://en.wikiquote.org/wiki/Helmuth_von_Moltke_the_Elder), and requirements can and will change as soon as software starts to be used.

 ## The result